 As a solution, you cannot go wrong with metal braces.
 They’re durable, and you can easily customize them with your choice of rubber band colors.
-Make your orthodontic treatment your own, and get in touch with our team to start your journey towards a healthy smile!
+Make your Taylor orthodontic treatment your own, and get in touch with our team to start your journey toward a healthy smile!

 Avoid the “metal-face” look, and choose an option that will fly under the radar as it moves your teeth into the right position.
 If you want a reliable system and discreet solution, you cannot go wrong with ceramic braces.

 How Long Will I Have to Wear Braces?